GEOM4009/W25Project_Compositing/README.md

 # About W25Project_Compositing
 ## Sentinel-2 Compositing Tool

-This tool is designed to process Sentinel-2 imagery, creating median value composites from multiple satellite images, resampling them to a finer 10 m resolution, and generating detailed statistical analyses of the data.
-By clipping the imagery to a specific area of interest (AOI), this tool allows users to focus on relevant regions and ensure that the data used is both accurate and tailored for their needs.
+This tool creates median value composites from multiple Sentinel-2 images for B01, B02, B03, B05, B08, B11, and B12.
+It resamples the composites
+to a finer 10 m resolution and generates detailed statistical analyses of the data.
+By clipping the imagery to a specific area of interest
+(AOI), this tool allows users to focus on relevant regions and ensure that the data used is both accurate and tailored for their needs.
 Additionally, it resamples the composite bands to a 10m resolution, enhancing spatial resolution for more precise analysis.
 The tool provides